Gunpowder empires: Ottoman Empire

 At Chaldiran, the Ottomans met the Safavids in battle for the first time.
-Sultan Selim I moved east with his field artillery in 1514 to confront what he perceived as a Shia threat instigated by Shah Ismail in favor of Selim's rivals.
+Sultan Selim I moved east with his field artillery in 1514 to confront what he perceived as a Twelver Shi'a threat instigated by Shah Ismail in favor of Selim's rivals.
 Ismail staked his reputation as a divinely-favored ruler on an open cavalry charge against a fixed Ottoman position.
 The Ottomans deployed their cannons between the carts that carried them, which also provided cover for the armed Janissaries.
 The result of the charge was devastating losses to the Safavid cavalry.
 The defeat was so thorough that the Ottoman forces were able to move on and briefly occupy the Safavid capital, Tabriz.
 Only the limited campaign radius of the Ottoman army prevented it from holding the city and ending the Safavid rule.

 Safavid Empire

 Although the Chaldiran defeat brought an end to Ismail's territorial expansion program, the shah nonetheless took immediate steps to protect against the real threat from the Ottoman sultanate by arming his troops with gunpowder weapons.
 Within two years of Chaldiran, Ismail had a corps of musketeers (tofangchi) numbering 8,000, and by 1521, possibly 20,000.
 After Abbas the Great reformed the army (around 1598), the Safavid forces had an artillery corps of 500 cannons as well as 12,000 musketeers.

 The Safavids first put their gunpowder arms to good use against the Uzbeks, who had invaded eastern Persia during the civil war that followed the death of Ismail I. The young shah Tahmasp I headed an army to relieve Herat and encountered the Uzbeks on 24 September 1528 at Jam, where the Safavids decisively beat the Uzbeks.
 The shah's army deployed cannons (swivel guns on wagons) in the center protected by wagons with cavalry on both flanks.
 Mughal emperor Babur described the formation at Jam as "in the Anatolian fashion."
 The several thousand gun-bearing infantry also massed in the center as did the Janissaries of the Ottoman army.
 Although the Uzbek cavalry engaged and turned the Safavid army on both flanks, the Safavid center held (because it was not directly engaged by the Uzbeks).
 Rallying under Tahmasp's personal leadership, the infantry of the center engaged and scattered the Uzbek center and secured the field.